couchbaselabs/dcp-documentation/spec.md

 parameters are empty...

     ⇐ Partition Takeover History: (none) and Rollback’able To: (none)

+> `aaron@:` I'm thinking when connecting, these clients are also going
+> to be telling the remote end what point they want messages since.
+> Here it would be `Since: 0`

 The master will determine that there are no conflicts and no replica rewinding in this easy case.
 So, the master next streams its